paulozip/arauto/README.md

 ![](img/logo.png)
 # Project: Alchemy
-*A interactive tool for time series experimentation*
+*A interactive tool for time series experimentation and forecasting*

 Alchemy is an open-source framework that aims to make it **easier to model and experiment time series analysis and forecasting**.
 Alchemy offers a intuitive and interactive interface to explore different parameters for models using Autoregressive models (AR, ARMA, ARIMA, SARIMA, ARIMAX, and SARIMAX).
 More estimators and algorithms are on the way.